Hallelujah78/crossword-app/MentalModel.md

 };
 ```
 - the props in each `CellType` as found in `state/grid.ts` are default values
-- grid.ts only contains 9 props on file
+- a CellType in grid.ts only contains 9 props on file
     - when initialized and interacted with by the user, it contains 12 props

 - when the app loads, we actually call `initializeGrid` and this sets values in each cell that makes up the grid: